 The PL Act limits its application to claims for damage arising from the infringement upon life, body or property caused by the defect in the product.
-Damage that occurs only with respect to the defective product is excluded from the scope.49 However, such damage can be pursued in claims under the PL Act together with other types of damage.
+Damage that occurs only with respect to the defective product is excluded from the scope.51 However, such damage can be pursued in claims under the PL Act together with other types of damage.

-With respect to criminal liability, if death or injury is caused because of a failure to exercise due care in pursuit of social activities, a criminal penalty may be imposed under the Penal Code, Law No. 45 of 1907.50 i Impact of the amendment of the Civil Code
+With respect to criminal liability, if death or injury is caused because of a failure to exercise due care in pursuit of social activities, a criminal penalty may be imposed under the Penal Code, Law No. 45 of 1907.52